BibliothecaDAO/master-scroll-v3/pages/economics/lords.md

 ### Game emissions

-The biggest tranche of $LORDS will be released via game emissions.
-These emissions will follow a supply curve dependent on the actions within the game.
-It will be released at a sustained rate to balance inflation with growth, with the expected total distribution to take at least 7 years.
+The majority of $LORDS tokens will be distributed through game emissions.
+The supply of tokens released through these emissions will be determined by in-game actions and will be released at a steady rate to balance inflation and growth.
+The total distribution of tokens is expected to take a minimum of 7 years to complete.

 ### Bibliotheca DAO